open-duelyst/duelyst/docs/ROADMAP.md

 - OpenDuelyst will be free indefinitely, with no form of monetization.
 The code supporting payment processing has already been disabled or removed.
-- Since monetization is disabled, the rate of card acquisition will be accelerated, by some combination of reducing pack/orb cost and increasing rewards.
+- Since monetization is disabled, the rate of card acquisition is accelerated.
+	- Orbs (card packs) cost 50 gold instead of 100.
+	- Diamond (premium currency) prices are unmodified, since there is currently no way to gain Diamonds outside of test environments.
+	- Spirit (crafting) costs have also been halved.
+Spirit rewards (from disenchanting cards) have been standardized at 50% of Spirit cost.
+	- Quests which award Gold now award up to twice as much gold, and we are looking into adding new quests.
 - Creating new content or making balance changes are not goals of this project.
 	Instead, we aim to provide a well-maintained reference implementation and reference deployment of the game as it existed before the shutdown in 2020.